Monnify/monnify-python/docs/monnify/collection/reserved_account.md

     Args:
-        auth_token (str): The authentication token required for the API request. account_reference (str): The reference identifier for the reserved account.
+        auth_token (str): The authentication token required for the API request. account_reference (str): The reference used to create the reserved account.

     Returns:
         tuple: The status code and details of the reserved account as returned by the API.